European Larch

 Frequently asked questions

-- Is Larch — European Larch good for the Colorado Front Range?
+- Is European Larch good for the Colorado Front Range?

-- Yes.
-Larch — European Larch is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+- Yes, European Larch is a well-suited tree for Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 40–70 ft tall and 25–40 ft wide.

-- How much water does Larch — European Larch need?
+- How much water does European Larch need?

 - It needs medium to high water once established.